xfoa/Spud/README.md

 On **macOS**, fullscreen/hotkey input capture requires **Accessibility** permission (and **Input Monitoring** permission on macOS 10.15+).
 The app will prompt you to enable these in System Settings when you first attempt to capture input.
 Server-side input injection does not require special permissions.

+### Windows

+At the moment only available via `cargo run`.
+Better options coming soon!

 ## Build